Dresovense/orange3-textable/docs/doc/widgets/text_field.rst

 * ``Text data``

-  Segmentation covering the input text
+  Segmentation covering the text displayed in the widget

 Description
 -----------

-This widget allows the user to import keyboard collected data.
-It emits a segmentation containing a single unannoted segment covering the whole string.
+This widget allows the user to import text from keyboard.
+It emits a segmentation containing a single unannotated segment covering the whole string.
 Secondarily, **Text Field** can be used to manually edit a previously imported string.

-The interface of the widget is divided in three zones (see :ref:`figure 1
-<text_field_fig1>` below).
-The upper part is a text field editable by the
-user.
-The standard editing functions (copy, paste, cancel, etc.) are accessible through a right-click on the field.
+The interface of the widget mainly consists in a text field editable by the user (see :ref:`figure 1 <text_field_fig1>` below).
+The standard editing functions (copy, paste, cancel, etc.) are accessible through a right-click on the field or keyboard shortcuts.

 .. _text_field_fig1: